LinoMeister/seminar-cggp-alpha-wrap-2/doc/experiments.md

 - To make the result in some way comparable, all methods used the same value for  $\alpha$ or target length.
 However, better results might be achieved by choosing  the remaining traversability parameters  of the adaptive methods differently.
 - The implementation of the procedure for updating the queue can be made more efficient.
 Currently the queue is cleared and rebuilt by checking every facet in the triangulation.
 The adaptive methods would especially benefit from a more efficient implementation, as checking gates for traversability is what currently takes up most of their runtime.
 - The methods were compared on a small dataset of rather simple example inputs which were all described by a  *dense* point cloud.
 Behavior on "messy" real-world data might be different.
-A general concern of the alpha wrapping method is to ensure that we don't traverse through hole in the offset surface and start carving out the entire inside volume of the input geometry.

 #### Conclusion

 Deviation-based traversability can under some circumstances produce decent results, however in many aspects it is inferior to intersection-based traversability which profits from the following advantages:

-- Easier to tune
+- Often produces more desirable results and usually terminates faster
 - More robust towards changes in the offset parameter
-- Often produces more desirable results and usually terminates faster
+- Fewer and more meaningful traversability parameters
 - Easier to adjust to different input types and a 3D scenario

 Intersection-based traversability appears to be a viable approach for adaptive traversability.
 From these experiments it cannot be concluded yet if it is able to produce satisfyable results for 3D real-world inputs and do so within reasonable runtime.
 This could however be explored in terms of future work, as it is fairly simple to extend this modification to the 3D algorithm.